9 best online car-buying sites for used cars

 • Do you want a hassle-free buying experience and peace of mind?
 If so, consider one-stop-shop online dealers like Clutch and CarDoor.

-• Do you want an easy experience browsing for cars online?
-If so, consider used car sites with a good amount of listings and easy designs such as Clutch, CarDoor, AutoTrader and CarGurus.
+• Do you want an easy experience browsing cars online?
+If so, consider used car sites with a good amount of listings and easy designs like Clutch, CarDoor, AutoTrader and CarGurus.

-The most popular used car-buying site on our list, according to the numbers, is AutoTrader.ca with over 15 million website visits per month in Canada.
+According to the numbers, the most popular used car-buying site on our list is AutoTrader.ca with over 15 million website visits per month in Canada.
 CarGurus comes in second with over 5 million website visits every month.

-Of course, general marketplace sites like Facebook Marketplace and Kijiji have many millions more website visits per month, but when looking at sites designed specifically for buying used cars, AutoTrader.ca and CarGurus stand out from the rest as the most popular in Canada.
+Of course, general online marketplaces like Facebook Marketplace and Kijiji have many millions more website visits per month, but, when looking at sites designed specifically for buying used cars, AutoTrader.ca and CarGurus stand out from the rest as the most popular in Canada.

 Summary: Car-buying websites by province